 Learn How to Regulate Your Breathing

 Good breathing technique is very essential for all singers because many aspects of singing depend on it.
-It is foundational skill every singer need to develop and build other skills on it along the way.
-When you master and develop good breathing technique, you will know how to control and regulate your breathing properly.
-Consequently, you will be able to sing high and low, long phrase and louder or softer.
+It is a foundational skill every singer needs to develop and build other skills on it along the way.
+When you master and develop good breathing techniques, you will know how to control and regulate your breathing properly.
+Consequently, you will be able to sing high and low, long-phrase, and louder or softer.

 ALSO READ: How To Have A Healthy Voice

 Good breath control for singing is a learned skill and not that easy as normal daily breathing.
-It calls for dedicated practice, know-how and requires time.
+It calls for dedicated practice, know-how, and requires time.
 For this purpose, include the following breathing exercises into your daily ritual.
 Warmup by singing through your scale and observe how much breath you exhaust for low notes and also high notes.
-Again, produce ‘S’ sound and hold it for 5, 15, 20, 30 … seconds, and as long as you can.
-Likewise, repeat the sound and hold exercise for ‘F’ sound.
+Again, produce the ‘S’ sound and hold it for 5, 15, 20, 30 … seconds in order, and as long as you can.
+Likewise, repeat the sound and hold the exercise for the ‘F’ sound.

 Employ Your Diaphragm

 This is also one of the aspects of proper breathing techniques for singers.
 In particular, the vocal support for every singer engages the diaphragm and abdominal muscles mostly.
 The diaphragm is the muscle in our abdominal cavity that is located below the rib cage.
 The important muscle for singing will become larger and show in the abdomen when our lungs swell for a deep breath.
 You can easily feel it contracting if you breathe out slowly.
 Also, you will feel it expanding if you breathe in deeply.
 As it becomes larger smaller it triggers the other core muscles and also enhances their flexibility.